nuuuwan/news_lk3_data/README.md

 The price of a litre of standard petrol was raised by 5 rupees to 371 rupees a litre and diesel by 5 rupees to 363 rupees.

 Petrol Octane 95 Euro 4 was cut by 8.0 rupees to 456 rupees and Super diesel Euro 4 was cut by 7.0 rupees to 468 rupees.

+Sinopec Lanka said it was selling standard petrol 3 rupees below at 368 rupees a litre and Auto Diesel at 360 rupees.

 ◼️